theirishkiwi/victor-hugo/site/content/en/home/challenge.md

 > “You learn something valuable from all of the significant events and people, but you never touch your true potential until you challenge yourself to go beyond imposed limitations.”
 > ― Roy T. Bennett

 I don't recall exactly how old I was at the time, maybe 8 years old.
 I was at the swimming pool with my family.
-This pool had a separate diving pool with three diving boards.
-A one, three and five metres.
-I remember vividly the first time I jumped off the highest board, even climbing the steps to reach the high board was scary.
-I stepped off the last step onto the diving platform, it felt wide and a long way to the edge!
-I slowly shuffled to towards the edge of the board and the water below started to come into view, opening up below as I move closer to the edge.
-My hands were clammy and a knot grew in my stomach.
-I reached the edge and looked down, then shuffled back a little, it was looked like a long way to the water below.
-Doubt filled my head with reasons not to jump.
+This pool had a separate diving pool with three diving boards a one, three and five metre.
+I remember vividly the first time I stepped off the highest board, even climbing the steps to reach the high board was scary.
+I stepped off the last step onto the diving platform, it felt a long way to the edge!
+I slowly shuffled to towards the edge of the board and the water started to come into view, opening up below as I inched closer to the edge.
+My hands were clammy and I had a knot in my stomach.
+I reached the edge and looked down, then stepped back a little, it looked like a long way to the water below.

+Doubt to hold, filling my head with reasons not to jump.
 I also knew the longer I waited the greater the chance these doubts would talk me out of jumping.
-I weighed this with the thought of climbing back down the ladder.
+I weighed this with the thought of climbing back down the ladder and the feelings of embarrassment and failure.

 I shuffled forward again, looked down, and thought if I'm going to jump I need to just do it.
-I remember thinking once I'm in the air there's no going back.
+I remember thinking, once I'm in the air there's no going back.
 I counted down and stepped off the board.

-All at once I felt rushing air, my tummy jumping into my mouth, I grabbed my nose and pointed my toes.
+At once I felt rushing air, I grabbed my nose and pointed my toes.
 I'd done it and survived!
 I felt amazing!

-Fear turned to excitement and satisfaction in an instant.
-I was out of the pool and back up the ladder to jump again, I was hooked.
+In an instant, fear had turned to excitement and satisfaction.
+I was out of the pool and confidently climbing back up the ladder and this time I jumped off the board!
+I was hooked.

+> “Everything you want is on the other side of fear.”    - Jack Canfield

 In a matter of moments, I had gone from feeling scared to confident.
-But until I chose to step off the edge of the diving board, the only thing stopping me was my own fear.
+But until I chose to step off the edge of the diving board, the only thing stopping me was myself.

-> “Everything you want is on the other side of fear.”    - Jack Canfield

 As children, our lives were full of firsts.
 Full of opportunities to face our fears.
 Learning to ride a bike, learning to swim, your first day at school, first time catching the bus by yourself, jumping off a diving board.
 Each time you met the challenge you showed courage, proved you were capable and grew more confident.